Data-Directed Search for New Physics based on Symmetries of the SM

-For a given background template $T$ which represents the underlying symmetric distribution, and a given signal template $S$, the procedure used to generate the different samples used to qualify the different tests is as follows.
+Given a background template $T$, which represents the underlying symmetric distribution, and a signal template $S$, which can be injected with different levels of signal-strength, the procedure to generate the samples used to qualify the different tests is as follows.
 From $T$ we Poisson draw $N$ pairs of $(A, B)$ background-only measurements which are symmetric up to statistical fluctuations.
 The background + signal measurements $B^s$ are obtained by injecting some signal into the $B$ samples.
 We inject the signal with a signal-strength $\mu_\mathrm{inj}$, determined such that a $q_0$ test for discovery ($q_0^{L1}$ or $q_0^{L2}$) outputs a given significance $Z_\mathrm{inj}$ when testing ${B^s=B+\mu_{\mathrm{inj}}S}$ against $B$: